-Also in 2015, and pursuant to today's resolution, the City Council approved the re-programming of the remaining $47,700,000 1998 Bon Proposition Funds with stipulations that the funds not be used for any road that is greater than a four-lane parkway.
+In 2015 prior to the August 9, 2017 decision, the City Council approved the re-programming of the remaining $47,700,000 1998 Bond Proposition Funds with stipulations that the funds not be used for any road that is greater than a four-lane parkway.
 The funds were to be utilized for the development of recreation and environmental components for the planned Trinity River Recreation Area.

 The Trinity Parkway has been a component of the Balanced Vision Plan since the plan was originally approved in 2003 by the then seated Dallas City Council.
 Plans will be advanced currently, for the Balanced Vision Plan's environmental and recreational components in the downtown corridor area of the Dallas Floodway.
-Focus is on the creation of The Harold Simmons Park with potential funding of $50 million to be given to the City of Dallas by the Annette Simmons, his widow.
+Focus is on the creation of The Harold Simmons Park with potential funding of $50 million to be given to the City of Dallas by Annette Simmons, the widow of Mr. Simmons.

 The Trinity Parkway was identified in the 1998 Trinity Parkway Corridor Major Transportation Investment Study, prepared by TxDOT, as a reliever route and much needed addition to Dallas' transportation system.
 It was originally envisioned as a 6/4 lane toll road, extending 8.5 miles, from SH 183/IH-35 in the north, down to US 175 in the south.
 It will have a capacity of 100,000 vehicles per day.

 The Trinity Parkway Record of Decision 2015 has been received from the Federal Highway Administration regarding the development of the preferred Alternative 3C alignment for the Trinity Parkway on April 2, 2015.
 The U.S. Army Corps of Engineers signed the Record of Decision (ROD) from the Modified Dallas Floodway Project Record of Decision April 2015.
-These key federal approvals facilitate the start of construction for amenities in the Dallas Floodway such as phased lakes.
+These key federal approvals could have potentially facilitated the start of construction for amenities in the Dallas Floodway such as phased lakes.

-Currently, a Technical Advisory Committee established by Dallas Mayor Mike Rawlings is exploring twenty ideas for the Trinity Parkway Project from an earlier design report that was led by urban designer Larry Beasley.
+A Technical Advisory Committee established by Dallas Mayor Mike Rawlings in 2015 explored twenty ideas for the Trinity Parkway Project from an earlier design report that was led by urban designer Larry Beasley.
 This "Dream Team" produced the Trinity Parkway Charrette Report which was also taken to the public through a series of public meetings in May and June of 2015.
-The Technical Advisory Committee is taking all the findings into consideration on behalf of the Trinity Parkway and evaluating their feasibility and potential impacts on the project.
-Below is a condensed timeline regarding the Trinity Parkway and "Dream Team" Report and ongoing project progress.
+The Technical Advisory Committee took all the findings into consideration on behalf of the Trinity Parkway and evaluated their feasibility and potential impacts on the project.
+Below is a condensed timeline regarding the Trinity Parkway and "Dream Team" Report:

 February 2015, led by urban designer Larry Beasley, a panel of experts convened to review the original 3C design of the Trinity Parkway.